wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/reports.rst

 .. topic:: Allowed values

-  Any file path or hostname or network is allowed
+  Any file path, hostname or network is allowed

 ``srcip``
 ---------